PranavLakkadi13/Security-Notes/notes.md

       To avoid this u can use the openzeppelin ECDSA library to validate the signature or use a unique nonce for each signature so that only a single signature is valid for a single nonce

+5. Proxies or Upgradeable Contracts:

+      4 Methods to upgrade a contract :-
+         1) Eternal Storage
+         2) Transparent Proxy
+         3) Universal Upgardable Proxy
+         4) Diamond Proxy

+      1) Eternal Storage:- Its Basically a method that seperates the logic contract and the data    storage contract